-Angela Marsalis’ mother made clear what she thought her daughter should do as Hurricane Katrina — a Category 5 storm packing 160 mile-per-hour winds — threatened a direct hit on New Orleans in August 2005.
+Angela Marsalis’ mother made clear what she thought her daughter should do as Hurricane Katrina — a Category 5 storm packing 160-mph winds — threatened a direct hit on New Orleans.

 In a perfect world, Angela — a substitute schoolteacher who also helped each day with an after-school program at church — would have done exactly as her mother urged.
 She, her husband, Charles, and their boys would have joined the clogged procession of vehicles fleeing the tempest predicted to make landfall that Monday morning.